kx-chen/kx-chen/README.md

 A bit about me:
 * Second year student at the University of British Columbia
-* Incoming SWE Intern at SAP and Slack
+* Incoming SWE Intern at SAP
 * Previous SWE Intern at Later and Hootsuite

 I'm also a huge believer in open source.